-- 1. Reducing the radius (and length) of the DIRC makes it significantly cheaper. - 2.
+- 1. Reducing the radius (and length) of the DIRC makes it significantly less expensive. - 2.
 The proximity to the central tracker gives a better angular resolution for the incident track. - 3.
-The shorter DIRC bar will suffer less from chromatic dispersion and offer better timing.
-There are, however, also some disadvantages: - 1.
-Adding 0.15-0.20 r.l. of material in front of the gas Cherenkov will expose it to δ -electrons. - 2.
-The proximity to the collision point will increase the solid angle covered by the readout. - 3.
-The distance to the TOF will reduce the timing benefits. - 4.
+The shorter DIRC bar will suffer less from chromatic dispersion and will offer better timing.

+There are, however, also some disadvantages:

+- 1. Adding 0.15 0.20 r.l. of material in front of the gas Cherenkov will expose it to δ -electrons. - 2.
+The proximity to the collision point will increase the solid angle covered by the expansion volume. - 3.
+The increased distance to the TOF will reduce the timing benefits of the TOF detector. - 4.
 It would not allow extending the DIRC bars outside of the endcap as they would interfere with the electron tracking at intermediate angles.
-Option I seems to be the more conservative choice, but a quantitative study is needed to determine the

-Option I seems to be the more conservative choice, but a quantitative study is needed to determine the feasibility of Option 2.
+Option 1 seems to be the more conservative choice, but a quantitative study is needed to determine the feasibility of Option 2.